multipsi/manual/_sources/docs/install.md

 Start a conda terminal, or Anaconda Powershell as it is referred to on a Windows system.
 Conda supports multiple *environments* and you start in the one named `base` as is typically indicated by the prompt.
-To create a new and additional environment named `mtpenv` and install MultiPsi, Matplotlib, and Jupyter notebook (and package dependencies such as VeloxChem, NumPy and SciPy) into it, you enter the following command line statement
+To create a new environment named `mtpenv` and install MultiPsi, Jupyter notebook and k3d (and package dependencies such as VeloxChem, NumPy and SciPy) into it, you enter the following command line statement

 ```
-$ conda create -n mtpenv multipsi matplotlib jupyterlab -c veloxchem -c conda-forge
+$ conda create -n mtpenv multipsi k3d jupyterlab -c veloxchem -c conda-forge
 ```

 You can list your conda environments